PoisotLab/ms_ncbitaxonomy_softwarenote/manuscript.typ

 more names), like plant census @Dauncey2016ComMis @Wagner2016RevSof
-@Conti2021MatAlg; when dealing with multiple investigators with different knowledge of the taxonomy; and as a result of the estimated error in any data entry exercice, which other fields estimate at up to about 5%
+@Conti2021MatAlg; when dealing with multiple investigators with different knowledge of the taxonomy; and as a result of the estimated error in any data entry exercise, which other fields estimate at up to about 5%
 @Barchard2011PreHum.
 As a result, the first question one needs to ask when confronted with a string of characters that purportedly points to a node in the tree of life is not "to which entry in the taxonomy database is it associated?",